mssch/kismatic/docs/INSTALL.md

   </tr>
   <tr>
     <td>Location Country<br />
-*default US*</td>
+<i>default US</i></td>
     <td></td>
   </tr>
 </table>

-Kismatic will manage generation and installation of TLS certificates and keys used for intra-platform security.
+Kismatic will automate generation and installation of TLS certificates and keys used for intra-cluster security.
 It does this using the open source CloudFlare SSL library and information provided in the Plan file.
 These certificates and keys are exclusively used to encrypt and authorize traffic between Kubernetes components; they are not presented to end-users.

-The default expiry period for certificates is **17520h (**2 years).
-Certificates must be updated prior to expiry or the platform will cease to operate without warning.
+The default expiry period for certificates is **17520h** (2 years).
+Certificates must be updated prior to expiry or the cluster will cease to operate without warning.
 Replacing certificates will cause momentary downtime with Kubernetes as of version 1.3; future versions should allow for certificate "rolling" without downtime.

 # Provision